advanced-microcode-patching/shiva/README.md

 ## Patch testing

-We have already compiled and prelinked the patches.
+We have already compiled and prelinked the example patches.
 Shiva prelinking refers specifically to the Shiva prelinking applied by the shiva-ld tool.

 Take a look at the Makefile for each patch, and you will see how shiva-ld is